 Dr Tina Bartley

-During the course of your practise as a Practitioner Psychologist by the Fire Fighters Charity, you:
+During the course of your practice as a Practitioner Psychologist by the Fire Fighters Charity, you:

 1. Failed to maintain appropriate boundaries with Patient A, who had accessed the charity’s rehabilitation services, in that you: